BlueJeansAndRain/NeedJS/README.md

     //

     // The path prefix to use when requiring relative or top-level main
-    // module and core module names.
-Defaults in order to whichever of the
+    // module, prequire, and core module names.
+Defaults in order to whichever
-    // following exists:__dirname, __filename directory part, module.uri
+    // of the following exists:__dirname, __filename directory part, module.uri
     // directory part, window.location directory part, or "/".
 If this is
     // not an absolute (beginning with /) path, then it is appended to the
     // default startPath.